 - ground\angle\shift (degrees) vertical angular offset of the ground texture, at which height the ground texture is placed.
 Values above -10 are not recommended for non-photographic content (e.g., a map) due to high distortion. - ground\angle\rotatez (degrees) angular rotation of the ground texture around the vertical axis.
 When the sides are rotated, the ground texture may need to be rotated as well to match up with the sides.
 If 0, east is up. if North is up in your image, set this to 90.
 Note that adjustments of decor\angle\rotatez require adjustments of this angle in the opposite direction! - fog\alt\angle (degrees) vertical angular size of the fog cylinder how fog looks.
-Accurate vertical size requires calibrated=true. - draw\ground\first if true or 1 the ground is drawn in front of the scenery, i.e. the side textures will overlap over the ground texture if ground\angle\shift > decor\angle\shift. - calibrated (optional).
-Only if true, decor\alt\angle etc. really work as documented above. v0.10.6 The (buggy) old code was left to work with the landscapes already existing.
+Accurate vertical size requires calibrated=true. - fog\angle\shift (degrees) vertical angular offset of the fog texture at what height is it drawn.
+Accurate vertical placement requires calibrated=true. - draw\ground\first if true or 18 the ground is drawn in front of the scenery, i.e. the side textures will overlap over the ground texture if ground\angle\shift > decor\angle\shift. - calibrated (optional).
+Only if true, decor\alt\angle etc. really work as documented above.
+The (buggy) old code was left to work with the landscapes already existing.
 Note that with "uncalibrated" landscapes, sunrise computations and similar functionality which requires an accurate horizon line will not work. - tan\mode (optional, not used in this file).
 If true, the panorama image must be in in cylindrical, not equirectangular projection.
 Finding decor\alt\angle and decor\angle\shift may be a bit more difficult with this, but now (v0.13.0) works also with calibrated.
 A fog image created as overlay on the pano will be perfectly placed.